Improper Pleading of Evidence Details: Statements Containing References to How a Fact Will Be Proven | White Owl Legal

 25.06 (1) Every pleading shall contain a concise statement of the material facts on which the party relies for the claim or defence, but not the evidence by which those facts are to be proved.

 Confusion over the difference between a statement of fact and a statement of evidence sometimes arises.
-Clarification of the difference can be found within various case law decisions including:
+This confusion is often addressed by case law such as per the following cases:

 [71] Rule 25.06(1) distinguishes between the “material facts” and “the evidence by which those facts are to be proved”.
 The prohibition against pleading evidence is designed to restrain the pleading of facts that are “subordinate” and that “merely tend towards proving the truth of the material facts.”
 See Jacobson v Skurka, 2015 ONSC 1699 at para 43.